-The application for GPSA RSO Funding for the 2022-2023 academic year is now open.
-All applications are reviewed by the Ways & Means Committee, chaired by the GPSA Treasurer.
+All applications for RSO funding are reviewed by the Ways & Means Committee.
 Please reach out to firstname.lastname@example.org for more information.

 Must be a Registered Student Organization (RSO) with at least five (5) active graduate-level student members at the University of Nevada, Las Vegas.

 Funds may not be distributed to undergraduate/staff/faculty members.
 Only graduate and professional students are eligible to use funds.